 Most veterinarians suggest bringing your senior dogs into the vet’s office twice per year.
 They will receive more thorough exams and tests that give them an idea of what your pet’s kidney, liver, and hormone levels look like.
 You should also mention any changes in behavior or health because they could be a sign of something more serious.

 Does Pet Insurance Cover Annual Vet Visits?

-How to Prepare for Your Dog’s Annual Vet Visit?
+How to Prepare for Your Dog’s Annual Vet Visit

 The cost of taking your pup to the vet is unavoidable when you’re a dog owner.
-Even if it is expensive at times, this needs to be something that you consider before even purchasing a new dog.
+Even if it is expensive at times, this needs to be something that you consider before even acquiring a new dog.
 Some people prefer to purchase pet insurance for a low monthly price because emergency visits can quickly add up over time.

 Your dog is a part of the family.
 You wouldn’t allow your kids to miss doctor’s appointments, so dogs shouldn’t have to miss theirs either.
 Expensive toys and fancy dog beds can be overlooked; wellness visits should never be.
-Evaluate your financial situation from time to time and try to set aside some money so that you always have cash set aside in case it’s needed.
+Evaluate your financial situation from time to time, and try to set aside money so you always have cash set aside in case it’s needed.
 The joy your dog brings you when they are at their healthiest is well worth the cost of the yearly trip to the vet.

 Featured Image Credit: Hryshchyshen Serhii, Shutterstock